 Staying fit is a primary component of a truly successful lifestyle.
 You can’t get the most out of your life if you always struggle to catch your breath after climbing a single flight of stairs.
-As journalist, communications coach, and Forbes contributor Carmine Gallo points out, many business leaders are often the most fit individuals at their companies.
-That isn’t a coincidence.
-Scientists are beginning to acknowledge that regular exercise directly affects long-term brain health.
+Scientists are also beginning to acknowledge that regular exercise directly affects long-term brain health.

 If you want to stay in top physical and mental condition, you can engage in a wide variety of athletic activities.
 Just getting your body moving is a great start.
 If you hardly strayed from your couch during your off-hours all winter, you might want to climb on a bike.
 Experiencing the great outdoors on a bike can do wonders for your body, mind, and spirit.
 If biking isn’t your thing, you could try yoga or golf.
 Anything that gets your limbs in motion and your blood circulating better will have a positive impact on your brain.

 If you participate in cross-fit, you might particularly enjoy jiu-jitsu, as many cross-fit athletes eventually incorporate jiu-jitsu into their life to take their training to another level.
 For example, Paleo superhero Robb Wolf, who started one of the first cross-fit boxes, is now tackling Brazilian Jiu-Jitsu.
 Robb Wolf calls Brazilian Jiu-Jitsu "the most interesting physical (and mental) activity" he has ever done.

 Did you know that practicing a martial art can actually change your brain chemistry?
 The brain begins to undergo changes after the age of 35.
 Learning new concepts and skills may become more of a challenge.
 You might not be as receptive to change as you once were.
 On the other hand, someone who has practiced a martial art for years could actually slow that process.